chrisbliss18/easy-theme-and-plugin-upgrades/readme.txt

 1. Select "Yes" from the "Upgrade existing theme?" option.
 1. Click the "Install Now" button.

-= Upgrading a Plugin =
+= How do I upgrade a plugin? =

 1. Download the latest zip file for your plugin.
 1. Log into your WordPress site.
 1. Go to Plugins > Add New and click the Upload tab at the top of the page.
 1. Select the zip file with the new plugin version to install.
 1. Select "Yes" from the "Upgrade existing plugin?" option.
-1. Click "Install Now".
+1. Click the "Install Now" button.

 == Installation ==